LightJack05/tmux-git-cloner/README.md

 A tool that allows you to clone git repositories from multiple remotes (GitHub, Gitea) using fzf for interactive selection within tmux.

+> [!CAUTION]
+> THIS TOOL IS AI GENERATED
+> While I have tested it, read through the code and am using it myself, I do not guarantee anything about this tool.
+> It seems to work quite well and appears like it is somewhat stable, but if it blows up, it blows up.

 ## Features

 - **Multiple Remote Support**: Configure multiple GitHub and Gitea instances